Cpstrommen/VQGAN-CLIP/README.md

 ## For arm64 Processors

-This project still remains untested on arm64 architectures, and testing is in progress to provide compatibility.
+Note: This project still remains untested on arm64 architectures, and testing is in progress to provide full compatibility.

 Ubuntu 20.04 for arm64 is recommended to provide maximum compatibility, and testing for arm64 compatibility will only be done with the Raspberry Pi model 3B+.
 Future revisions may include tests done on Apple Silicon-based processors.